coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Cases Heard by Colorado’s Civil Court

-Civil cases in the state of Colorado include all kinds of legal actions that are non-criminal in nature as it applies to the settlement of disputes between private citizens and entities.
-Therefore, cases heard by the state’s civil courts may include all breach of contract cases, disputes involving negligence that resulted in injury or death, family-related cases, tort claims, Colorado lien claims and disputes, landlord-tenant disputes among many others.
+Civil cases in the state of Colorado include legal actions that are non-criminal in nature as it applies to the settlement of disputes between private citizens and entities.
+Cases heard by the state’s civil courts may include all breach of contract cases, disputes involving negligence that resulted in injury or death, family-related cases, tort claims, Colorado lien claims and disputes, landlord-tenant disputes among many others.

 Who can Access Civil Court Records in the State of Colorado?